golemfactory/golem-docs/src/pages/docs/creators/golem-workers/create-node.md

 ## Node Creation Options

-When creating a node using the **Create Node** endpoint, you inherit base configuration building blocks which were defined when creating the cluster.
+When creating a node using the **Create Node** endpoint, you inherit base configuration building blocks were defined when creating the cluster.
 These include:

 - `budget_type`: This defines the budget type the node will use, as defined when creating the cluster.